Scala-Dev/exp-ios-sdk/README.md

 **`ExpSwift.respond(payload)`**

-Respond to a broadcast message whith `payload`.
+Call the `respond` method to send a response back to the broadcaster whith a `payload`.

 ```swift
     var payload:Dictionary<String,AnyObject> = ["opening":"knock knock?"]